OperatorJack/Magic-Mechanics/MM - Enhanced Telekinesis/00 - Core/MM - Enhanced Telekinesis - Readme.txt

 - Fliggerty for his original mod that inspired this one.
 - EJ-12 for his help and advice on particles and meshes.
+- Arkann : this mod uses casting and hit vfx from Magic Diversity as they look better than vanilla.
+In future there will be new more matching vfx for these too.
+These are used in the "01 - Cast VFX" package.
 - Greatness7, Merlord, R-Zero and the other people over on the Morrowind Modding Discord for their help and input.